Skip to main content

 This setting will take effect when you rebuild your container or create a new codespace after pushing this change to the repository.
 For more information about applying configuration changes to a codespace, see "Introduction to dev containers."

-Use encrypted secrets
+Use development environment secrets

 You should use this method for environment variable values that you do not want to commit to the repository as plaintext.